Gulshan1357/nexus-game-engine/Nexus/src/Physics/README.md

-# Physics
+# Physics System

-2D physics implementation
+**2D Physics Implementation**

+---

+## Overview

+- To enable physics for an entity:
+  - Add a **RigidBody** component and set the boolean `bUsePhysics` to `true`.
-- To add physics to any entity, it should have a RigidBody component with Boolean bUsePhysics sets to true.
-The default mass is set to 1.0f but can be changed accordingly.
-Adding collider is optional but strongly recommended
+  - The default mass is set to `1.0f`, but it can be adjusted as needed.
+  - Adding a collider is optional but strongly recommended for accurate physics interactions.
+The Physics System calculate the Inverse Mass, Moment of Inertia (angular mass) and inverse angular mass using ColliderType component (along with components like BoxCollider, SphereCollider etc. for actual dimensions)

+- To apply a force to an entity:
+  - Use:
+    ```cpp
+    rigidbody.AddForce(Vector2());
+    ```
-- To add a Force to an entity, use `rigidbody.AddForce(Vector2())`.
-Multiply the x and y values of force with `Physics::PIXEL_PER_METER` for proper scaling with respect to screen.
+  - Multiply the x and y components of the force by `Physics::PIXEL_PER_METER` to ensure proper scaling with respect to the screen.

+---

 ## Contains

-1. **PhysicsEngine**: This engine contains helper function to add Forces and Integrate with respect to delta time.
-MovementSystem uses these functions to add stimulate Newtonian physics.
+1. **PhysicsEngine**
+   - The core of the physics system.
+Contains helper functions for applying forces and integrating motion with respect to delta time.
+   - **Functions:**
+     - `IntegrateLinear()`
-   - `IntegrateLinear()`: Returns a new position by integrating the RigidBody's velocity and acceleration.
+       - Calculates a new position by integrating the RigidBody's velocity and acceleration.
+     - `IntegrateAngular()`
-   - `IntegrateAngular()`: Returns a new rotation by integrating the RigidBody's angular velocity and angular acceleration.
+       - Calculates a new rotation by integrating the RigidBody's angular velocity and angular acceleration.
+     - `CalculateMomentOfInertia()`
-   - `CalculateMomentOfInertia()`: Calculates the moment of Inertia.
-Can calculate moment of inertia for box and circle.
-Needs ColliderType component.
+       - Computes the moment of inertia for entities.
+       - Supports box and circle shapes and requires the `ColliderType` component.
+     - `GenerateDragForce()`
-   - `GenerateDragForce()`: For drag due to different mediums like Air, water etc.
+       - Simulates drag forces due to mediums like air or water.
+     - `GenerateFrictionForce()`
-   - `GenerateFrictionForce()`: For frictional force.
+       - Simulates frictional forces.
+     - `GenerateGravitationalForce()`
-   - `GenerateGravitationalForce()`: For Gravitational attraction between two bodies with mass.
-Need RigidBody of the other entity to apply the opposite force.
+       - Calculates gravitational attraction between two bodies with mass.
+       - Applies opposite forces to each body and requires the other entity’s RigidBody.
+     - `GenerateSpringForce()`
+       - Calculates spring force:
-   - `GenerateSpringForce()`: For Spring force between an anchor point and a body or between two entities.
+         - Between an anchor point and a body, or
-2. **Constants**: Some constant value related to Physics.
+         - Between two entities.

+2. **Constants**
+   - Stores constants related to physics calculations.

+---

 ## TODO

-1. Currently using the Implicit Euler Integration technique.
-Try Verlet Integration or RK4.
-2. Create helper functions for different forces so that they can be accessed via RigidBody.
+1. **Improve Integration Technique**
+   - Currently using **Implicit Euler Integration**.
+Switch to:
+     - **Verlet Integration** or (Leaning towards this)
+     - **RK4 (Runge-Kutta 4th Order)** for better accuracy.

+2. **Force Helper Functions**
+   - Add helper functions to the `RigidBody` class for easier access to different force generation methods.